prometheus/prometheus/docs/storage.md

 The current block for incoming samples is kept in memory and is not fully persisted.
 It is secured against crashes by a write-ahead log (WAL) that can be replayed when the Prometheus server restarts.
 Write-ahead log files are stored in the `wal` directory in 128MB segments.
-These files contain raw data that has not yet been compacted; thus they are significantly larger than regular block files.
+These files may contain raw data that has not yet been compacted (WAL compression enabled by default in 2.20.0); thus they are significantly larger than regular block files.
 Prometheus will retain a minimum of three write-ahead log files.
 High-traffic servers may retain more than three WAL files in order to keep at least two hours of raw data.